logo

 However, there are restrictions on certain activities, such as trading in foreign exchange and remittances to countries identified as non-cooperative by the Financial Action Task Force (FATF).

-• Repatriation of Income: If you invest abroad under the LRS, you are allowed to retain and reinvest the income earned from those investments.
+• Repatriation of Income: If you invest abroad under the scheme, you are allowed to retain and reinvest the income earned from those investments.
 However, any foreign exchange not reinvested must be repatriated and surrendered to an authorized person within 180 days of receipt.
 Additionally, comply with any repatriation requirements specific to investments under Overseas Investments Rules and Regulations.

-• PAN Requirement: Permanent Account Number (PAN) is mandatory for all LRS transactions.
+• PAN Requirement: Permanent Account Number (PAN) is mandatory for all transactions.
 Ensure you have a valid PAN when making remittances through authorized persons.

 • Remittances for Sole Proprietorships: In the case of sole proprietorship businesses, the owner can remit funds under LRS, but there is no legal distinction between the owner and the business for remittance purposes.